Just put them on, Archie, there's a good chap. You can't walk around like that, the Muggle at the gate's already getting suspicious..."

 -- Molly Weasley, when Ron refused to wear his second-hand dress robes

-Traditional wizard clothing consists of robes, cloaks, boots, and possibly a hat of some kind.
+Clothing in the wizarding world – traditional wizard clothing – consists of robes, cloaks, boots, and possibly a hat of some kind.
 The colors are bright and and the style somewhat extravagant.
 (Lockhart is a noteworthy example of this.)

 Students of fourth year and above are required to have dress robes to wear to formal events.